Fast, secure, risk-free booking guaranteed.

 If your group has hikers under the age of 18, contact us prior to booking to make arrangements.

-A 30% deposit to secure your place is due upon booking.
+For fixed dates, a 30% deposit to secure your place is due upon booking.
 The remaining amount is paid 3 months (90 days) prior to departure.
 Once the trip is confirmed by the guide, the cancellation policy stated below applies.
 We highly recommend purchasing travel insurance to protect your trip cost.
+If the Client cancels the booking…

 To get to Portland, Oregon, most people fly into Portland International Airport (PDX).
 From there, you have a 15-minute drive to your guide’s office in Troutdale.

-You’ll meet your guide and your fellow backpackers at the guide’s office, 121 E Historic Columbia River Hwy, Troutdale, OR 97060.
+You’ll meet your guide and your fellow backpackers at the guide’s office, 121 E Historic Columbia River Hwy, Troutdale, OR 97060 at 8:00 am on day 1 of the tour.
 Their office entrance is located below and behind the storefronts in downtown Troutdale.
 Turn left off the main street immediately after the “Gateway to the Gorge” arch to access the lower parking lot.